swcarpentry/DEPRECATED-bc/intermediate/make/01-basics.md

 * show the basic `Makefile` syntax
 * show how to run `make` from the commandline
 * explain how rules and targets determine commands to be executed
+* show the default target and the default Makefile

 To illustrate how `make` works, here's the dependency tree for the paper that the robot is working on.
 `paper.pdf` depends on `paper.wdp` (the raw word processor file),